 - handful of parsley

-- Add the carrots, peppers, tomato purée spices and salt and cook over a medium heat for 10 minutes until the vegetables soften.
+- Add the peppers and cook over a medium heat for 10 minutes until the vegetables soften.

-- Next add the chopped tomatoes, stir and leave to cook for another 10 mins as the sauce thickens.
+- Next add the chopped tomatoes, stir, bring to a simmer and leave to cook for another 10-15 mins to allow the sauce to thicken.
 Taste and adjust seasoning if necessary

-- Make 4 wells in the sauce and crack an egg into each one.
+- Turn the heat down to a gentle bubble.
+Make 4 wells in the sauce and crack an egg into each one.
+If you've got a lid for your frying pan pop it on top, if not you can use an upturned similar sized frying pan.
 The eggs will take about 10 minutes to poach.
-If you've got a lid for your frying pan pop it on top.
 Don't let the pan get too hot or the yolks will over cook.
-You want to make sure they are still runny once the whites have set.

-- Remove the pan from the heat, and rest for a few minutes, before topping with freshly chopped parsley and a tsp of the deliciously lemony spice sumac.
+- Remove the pan from the heat, and rest for a few minutes, before topping with freshly chopped parsley and a sprinkle of sumac.
 Gently spoon into serving bowls, adding any sides that you fancy.